DurianStallSingapore/ZILMiner/README.md

 > Zilliqa miner with OpenCL and CUDA support.
 It supports both Ubuntu and Windows OS.

-**zilminer** is an Ethash GPU mining worker that support Zilliqa's Proof-of-Work process.
+**zilminer** is an Ethash GPU mining software that supports the [Zilliqa](https://github.com/Zilliqa) Proof-of-Work process.

 This project is a fork of [ethminer](https://github.com/ethereum-mining/ethminer).
-Please do see [ethminer README](ethminer.README.md) for more details.
+Please do see [ethminer README](ethminer.README.md) for more details of the implementation.

 ## Features

 * Zilliqa Getwork protocol
 * Dual-Mining support
-* All ethminer features
+* All current ethminer features

 ## Install